janellecikanek/Password-Generator/README.md

 '''

 ## License
-Please refer to the License in the repo.
+Refer to the License in the repo.